-The concept of the term “E-Motion”, in relation to the DNA programme, was initially thought by Alex Cenem to explain the programme's theory of "Energy (E)" versus "Motion".
-The concept Involves the complex emotional states we must learn to endure throughout life.
+The term "E-Motion", concerning the DNA programme, was initially thought by Alex Cenem to explain the programme's theory of "Energy (E)" versus "Motion".
+The concept helps explain our complex emotional states while expressing what is happening in our minds (behaviour and attitude),

-Alex later found out, during his research that there are a few mentions of the same wording "E-motion" in some pieces of literature, but none of them has shown the same meaning and the explanation of the Dynamic Natural Assessment programme©2006, therefore he decided to continue using this term to explain his concept/theory of emotional states affecting actions (energy/action/motion) and vice-versa.
+Alex later found out, during his research, that there are a few mentions of the same wording "E-motion" in some pieces of literature.
+Still, none of them has shown the same meaning and explanation as the Dynamic Natural Assessment programme©2006.
+Therefore he decided to continue using this term to explain his concept/theory of emotional states affecting actions (energy/action/motion) and vice-versa.
 He also believes that this process generates the two extremities (Positive and negative) and its magnetic fields (the energetic forces that drive our actions, judgements and intentions).